 Students who successfully complete this course are eligible to take the National Registry of EMTs psychomotor and cognitive exams which lead to certification at the AEMT level in the State of Washington, as well as with the National Registry of EMTs.

-Register and pay for course here https://courseregistration.inhs.org
+Register and pay for this course at courseregistration.inhs.org.

-Please know that enrollment into the AEMT course is a two step process.
+Please know that enrollment into the AEMT course is a two-step process.
 This process includes registering and minimum payment as well as completion and submission of the course application (to be emailed after registration).
 Should the applicant complete both of these steps and meet the minimum requirements, they are considered accepted and enrolled in the program.

-The Advanced EMT Program is one of our vocational education courses for more
+The Advanced EMT Program is one of our vocational education courses.
+For more